 Item Description Mail server (SMTP server) A mail server is required when sending notification mail for errors and changes in the statuses of managed nodes.
-Set up with [Events] - [Alarms] - [SMTP Server]. € Note In ISM, only one mail server can be registered.
-Directory server A directory conver is required for the following use cose A directory server is required for the following use case. - For User Management in ISM You can use the following two directory services. - OpenLDAP - Microsoft Active Directory Register the configured directory server in [Settings] - [Users] - [LDAP Server Setting].
-G Note - You can register two directory servers for Link with Users, one primary and one secondary. - You can register up to five domains for Link with Microsoft Active Directory group. - When a managed node uses a directory service, ISM does not link with the directory service which a managed node belongs to.
+Set up with [Events] - [Alarms] - [SMTP Server].
+ISM supports the STARTTLS encryption method (based on the SMTP server configuration).
+ISM supports LOGIN/PLAIN/CRAM-MD5 authentication methods.
+G Note In ISM, only one mail server can be registered.
+Directory server A directory server is required for the following use case. - For User Management in ISM You can use the following two directory services. - OpenLDAP - Microsoft Active Directory Register the configured directory server in [Settings] - [Users] - [LDAP Server Setting]. € Note - You can register two directory servers for Link with Users, one primary and one secondary.
+You can register up to five domains for Link with groups of Microsoft Active Directory or OpenLDAP.

+Item Description When a managed node uses a directory service, ISM does not link with the directory service which a managed node belongs to.
 Individually set the account to be able to access the managed node.

-Item Description DHCP server A DHCP server is required in the following cases. - When OS installation is executed using Profile Management - When Offline Update of Firmware Management is used To enable PXE boot on a managed node (server), configure the DHCP server so that an appropriate IPv4 address can be leased to the node.
+DHCP server A DHCP server is required in the following cases. - When OS installation is executed using Profile Management - When Offline Update of Firmware Management is used To enable PXE boot on a managed node (server), configure the DHCP server so that an appropriate IPv4 address can be leased to the node.
 Point The ISM-VA internal DHCP server function can be used instead of preparing a separate DHCP server.
 For details on how to use the ISM-VA internal DHCP function, refer to "4.15 ISM-VA Internal DHCP Server."
-DNS server A DNS server is required for the following use cases. - Accessing ISM by hostname - Using an FQDN for a variety of sever settings of ISM, such as integration with an LDAP server For the procedure to set up a DNS server, refer to "Add DNS server" in "4.9 Network Settings."
-Point Manually setting a hostname for ISM-VA if you want to access ISM with a hostname without using a DNS server.
-For details on how to set the hostname manually, refer to "4.13 Modification of Host Names."
-Settings for ISM servers such as LDAP integration with IP addresses if you are not using a DNS server.
-An NTP server is required when time synchronization is required between ISM and managed nodes and managed clients.
-NTP server Use the ismadm command or the ismsetup command when you are setting the NTP server for ISM.
+A DNS server is required for the following use cases. - Accessing ISM by hostname DNS server - Using an FQDN for a variety of sever settings of ISM, such as integration with an LDAP server For the procedure to set up a DNS server, refer to "Add DNS server" in "4.9 Network Settings."
+Point - Manually setting a hostname for ISM-VA if you want to access ISM with a hostname without using a DNS server.
+For details on how to set the hostname manually, refer to "4.13 Modification of Host Names." - Settings for ISM servers such as LDAP integration with IP addresses if you are not using a DNS server.
+NTP server An NTP server is required when time synchronization is required between ISM and managed nodes and managed clients.
+Use the ismadm command or the ismsetup command when you are setting the NTP server for ISM.
 For details on how to set it up, refer to "Enable/Disable NTP synchronization" and "Add/Remove NTP server" in "3.4.2 Initial Setup of ISM-VA."
 Proxy server A proxy server is required when accessing ISM from a management client via a proxy server. € Note Monitored nodes and ISM cannot be connected via a proxy server.
 Router You can define only one network interface for ISM.
 If you are using ISM in an environment with multiple networks, you must set up a router to allow communication between the networks.
 If you are setting a gateway in ISM, use the ismadm command or the ismsetup command.
 For details on how to set it up, refer to "Modification of network settings" in "4.9 Network Settings."